Brusselsaviation/788/plugins/SASLFree/data/modules/README.md

 PlaneName = 'Boeing 787 Dreamliner' -- The name of the aircraft
 ```

-You can now call the variable from everywhere when you need it.
+You can now call the variable from everywhere when you need it(as long as you 'require' `tools.lua`).

 ### **Creating new functions in `tools.lua`**